 - You will not offer him any healthy meal but expect him to reheat some stale food and eat.

-- In extreme cases, you may not even acknowledge the fact that your child is hungry or simply ignore his requests for some food.
+- In extreme cases, you are nonchalant and may not even acknowledge the fact that your child is hungry or simply ignore his requests for some food.

 - Your child has a lot of homework and school projects that are too difficult and vast for your child to do all by himself.

-- You will not offer any assistance or guidance to your child, even if he seeks help from you.
+- You are unresponsive and will not offer any assistance or guidance to your child, even if he seeks help from you.